Contingency fees make quality legal representation accessible to everyone.

 “You never pay us a dime unless we win your case.”
 You’ve heard it before and you may not believe it at first, but it’s the truth.
 You really only pay our law firm if we actually win you money.

 Personal injury attorneys only get paid if the client receives money from those responsible for causing them harm.
-The attorney gets a percentage of whatever compensation they win for the client, plus any costs associated with pursuing the case.
+The attorney gets a percentage of whatever compensation they win for the client, plus any costs associated with pursuing the case that (by law) must be paid back.
 The client gets the rest.
-Most personal injury lawyers who handle accident injuries such as car accidents are contracted on a contingency fee basis.
+Most personal injury lawyers who handle personal injury cases (such as car accidents) are contracted on a contingency fee basis (no-win, no-pay).

 If a lawyer takes the case and does not win in court the lawyer will absorb the cost out of pocket, not the plaintiff.
-This makes contingency fees work well for the plaintiff because the lawyer is paying all the cost, doing the work and taking the risk.
-Personal injury lawyers can put in hundreds of hours of work and hundreds of thousands of dollars in costs to prepare a case for trial.
-If they don’t win, they don’t get paid.
+This makes contingency fees work well for the plaintiff because the lawyer is doing the work and taking the risk.
+Personal injury lawyers can put in hundreds of hours of work and hundreds of thousands of dollars in costs to prepare a case for trial, but if they don’t win, they don’t earn their fee.

 Personal injury lawyers who work on contingency take all risks in order to share in the rewards when the case settles in or out of court.
 The financial risk for an attorney working on contingency can be significant because in many cases the upfront fees can run into the tens of thousands of dollars, an amount the average person just cannot afford.
 There is a mutual benefit to this type of arrangement for both clients and the personal injury attorneys.
 The more compensation an attorney can settle the case for, the more the client receives and the more attorneys make.
 The attorney takes the risk, does all the work and collects a percentage of the settlement in return while the client receives justice, quality representation and a settlement to compensate for damages and injuries.

 No upfront fees means little or no financial risk.